imperfectlink/KeyboardRenderKit/docs/source/legends.rst

 .. image:: img/InkscapeAlign.jpg

-Once you have your legends in place, export with File > Export or Ctrl+Shift+E.
+Once you have your legends in place, export with File > Export or Ctrl+Shift+E. Export your WoB image as a png 4096x4096 resolution or 8192x8192.
+Really the resolution and filetype don't matter as long as it's a square image.

 .. image:: img/InkscapeExport.jpg